-Orcas that were at SeaWorld before 1972 were likely kidnapped from their ocean homes.
+Five orcas currently at SeaWorld were kidnapped from their ocean homes, as were others who have since died.
 For example, Tilikum, a 32-year-old orca, was captured at the age of 2 by a marine "cowboy."
 Tilikum wasn't taken from his natural environment because he was injured—instead, he was torn away from his family against his will and confined to a small concrete tank for a hefty profit.

 A scientific study by Newcastle University found that dolphins in close proximity to humans experience extreme stress, "preventing them from resting, feeding or nurturing their young."
 Despite these findings, SeaWorld continues to allow park guests to swim and touch dolphins at its Discovery Cove location in Orlando, Florida.

 In 1965, the first-ever orca show was performed by a female orca named Shamu at SeaWorld San Diego.
-Shamu, like Tilikum, was kidnapped before the Marine Mammal Protection Act was enacted in1972—during Shamu's capture, her mother was shot with a harpoon and killed before the young orca's very eyes by a marine "cowboy" named Ted Griffin.
+During Shamu's capture, her mother was shot with a harpoon and killed before the young orca's very eyes by a marine "cowboy" named Ted Griffin.
 Griffin's partner, Don Goldsberry, later worked for SeaWorld and was assigned to bring orcas into the park.
-He continued slaughtering orcas, and at one point, he hired divers to slit open the bellies of four orcas, fill them with rocks, put anchors around their tails, and sink them to the bottom of the ocean so that their deaths would not be discovered.
+He continued kidnapping and slaughtering orcas, and at one point, he hired divers to slit open the bellies of four orcas, fill them with rocks, put anchors around their tails, and sink them to the bottom of the ocean so that their deaths would not be discovered.

 In nature, orcas choose their own mates.
 But at SeaWorld, orcas are forced to breed on a regular basis.
 Male orcas are trained to float on their backs, and their trainers masturbate them to collect their sperm.
 Females are artificially inseminated and forced to breed at a much younger age than they would in nature.
 Katina was forced to breed when she was only 9 years old (at least five years earlier than she would have naturally bred in the wild).
 Now she is used as a virtual breeding machine and is even being inbred with her own sons.